 Biatain® Silicone Lite

-Biatain® Silicone Lite is a thin and ultra flexible absorbent dressing with a gentle silicone adhesive border that can be used when needed for high mobility or when protocol requires frequent dressing changes.
+Biatain® Silicone Lite is a thin and ultra flexible absorbent dressing with a gentle silicone adhesive that can be used when needed for high mobility or when protocol requires frequent dressing changes.

 • Non-touch opening for safer application and less waste of dressings